thpertic/LostOS/README.md

 ## Todos

- - Just started memory managment
+ - Finishing Physical Memory Manager
+ - Check defragmentPMM() in src/kernel/mm/pmm.c

 ### Problems

+ - The memory fragments are not properly pushed and merged

 ## Dreams
  - Good project organization (an */arch* directory, for example)